Loro Piana rides high through recession in ultra-luxury sector

 However, many listed groups including LVMH (LVMH.PA), Richemont CFR.VX and Hermes (HRMS.PA) have said sales were slowing as China's crackdown on corruption affected gift giving.

-Loro Piana said that Europe remained its strongest market, followed by the United States, China and Russia.
+Loro Piana said the United States remained its strongest market, followed by China and Russia, though if taken as a whole European sales would exceed those in China.

 (Reporting by Naomi O'Leary; Editing by Helen Massy-Beresford)